Exabyte-io/documentation/docs/tutorials/band-structure.md

 # Submit job

-Before submitting the calculation, click on the "Compute" tab and examine compute parameters.
+Before submitting the job, click on the "Compute" tab and examine compute parameters.
 This is a small structure so 1 CPU and 5 minutes are sufficient.
 Click "No" when asked if you want to save a duplicate material.

 <img data-gifffer="/images/BandStep4.gif" />